F2/F2s-sourcemod-plugins/logs-spec.md

 ## Medic Stats

-These logs are probably quite bugged for vaccinator.
+**A note on vaccinator:** These logs are very bugged for vaccinator.
 For example, "charge ready" is only logged at 100%, but with vaccinator you can use charge at 25%.
+And it does not make sense talking about "uber advantage lost" when one team has uber and the other vaccinator.
+So, if one team uses vaccinator, think carefully about how you use these logs.

 ### First heal after spawn

 When a medic heals for the first time after having spawned:

-    <player> triggered "first_heal_after_spawn" (time "%.1f")
+    <medic> triggered "first_heal_after_spawn" (time "%.1f")

     "F2<3><[U:1:1234]><Red>" triggered "first_heal_after_spawn" (time "1.2")